 In recognition of the occasional need to step outside the type system or to perform “risky” operations, SPARK provides clearly identified language features to do so.
 These are:

 Using the generic Unchecked_Conversion for type-conversions.
 See subclause 6.37.

+Use of pragma Assume, which allows a general Boolean expression to be asserted for the purposed of program verification.

 Hiding a unit from a SPARK Analyzer, by NOT providing the aspect “SPARK_Mode” on a unit or on its body.
 This means that the unit body is written in Ada, but not SPARK.
 For such units, the advice of ISO/IEC 24772-2 applies.

 The pragma Suppress allows an implementation to omit run-time checks.
 A SPARK Analyzer justifies the use of this pragma by verifying that those checks will never fail at run-time.
-See subclause .
+See subclause 6.52 Suppression of Language-defined Run-time Checking [MXB].

 Access Types in SPARK

 Over and above the mechanisms inherited from Ada, SPARK requires additional protections from vulnerabilities associated with the use of access types and values.

-Several vulnerabilities listed in 6 concern access types, so this contains an introductory description of how access types are managed in SPARK, in order to avoid repetition of that material in 6.
+Several vulnerabilities listed in clause 6 concern access types, so this clause contains an introductory description of how access types are managed in SPARK, in order to avoid repetition of that material in clause 6.

+Firstly, avoid the use of access types if possible.
+In SPARK, many common programming idioms can be implemented without the explicit use of access types.
+Parameter passing, including mutable parameters and functions returning composite types do not require the use of access types in SPARK.
+Similarly, the use of array types and low-level programming (such as mapping a variable to a specific memory location) are achieved in SPARK without recourse to access types.

 In SPARK, only simple “access-to-variable” and “access-to-constant” types are permitted which allocate memory from a single, global storage pool.
 User-defined storage pools are not permitted.
 “General” access types which can reference global memory or memory on the stack are not permitted.
 Access-to-subprograms are not permitted.

 An access value in SPARK can either be an “Owner” or an “Observer” of the designated memory.
 At any point in the execution of a SPARK program, any allocated area of memory can only have a single access value that owns it.
 Assignment of access values transfers ownership, leaving the original value unable to access the designated memory for reading or writing.